Want to learn more about Jostle's development process and how we implement new features? Well, here's a little peek behind the curtains.

 Sprints get bundled into “builds” which then go through extensive manual and automated testing before release.
 If problems are found with one new feature, then all the other new features in that build get delayed while we solve the problem and test further.

 Even with this extensive testing, bugs are inevitable.
 Often these are specific to an exact set of user steps in combination with a particular browser/operating system environment.
-If you spot a problem, please take a few minutes to see if you can make it happen again and then report the details to us (click on “?” bottom left on your Jostle interface and then select “Help” and click on “Report a bug”).
+If you spot a problem, please take a few minutes to see if you can make it happen again and then report the details to us.
+Administrators and System Admins can contact Jostle Support via the Main Navigation (Help > Contact Support).